M2 Pro Communication et informations éco. et financière - Les économies anglo-saxonnes (Etats-Unis et Royaume-Uni)

 Summers, L., Secular Stagnation blog.
 (Select one or two key texts.)

-[I don't particularly like giving references to my own work, but I have recently published a couple of articles in the small world of "civilisation britannique" which summarise, as well as I can, some of the background issues on Brexit and also rising inequality in Anglophone countries:
+I don't particularly like giving references to my own work, but I have published some articles which summarise, as well as I can, some of ideas presented in classes:

 "Changes in Official Poverty and Inequality Rates in the Anglophone World in the Age of Neoliberalism",in Simon Dawes et Marc Lenormand Neoliberalism in the Anglophone World, Angles, février 2019.